WingSMC/very-cool-table/README.md

 ## Tips

 - You can provide `Proxy` objects for column mapper props (e.g. `columnTypes`, `defaultColumnValues`) so you can do more advanced name matching.
+- To implement custom cells refer to the various cell components like `NumberCell` in the source code and use the `columnToCellComponentTypeMap` prop and `overrideTypeToCellComponentTypeMap` table prop to add or override types mapped by the `columnTypes` prop.
+  - You can also `inject` the `OPERATIONS_SERVICE` and the `SELECTION_SERVICE` into your custom cell components to access the table operations and selection features.
+- Play with the component in the [storybook](https://wingsmc.github.io/very-cool-table/) to see all the props and features available.

 ## Development